Boeing 747-8 Intercontinental Airliner, United States of America

 Boeing 747-8 programme

 Boeing launched the 747-8 programme in November 2005.
-Wind tunnel tests and load tests were started in 2006.
-In November 2008, Boeing announced delays to the delivery schedule with delivery of the first freighter variant moved from late 2009 to the third quarter of 2010 and delivery of the Intercontinental passenger variant moved from late 2010 to the second quarter of 2011.
-However, in October 2009, Boeing announced another delay, setting the delivery back to the fourth quarter of 2010 for freighter aircraft and fourth quarter of 2011 for intercontinental version aircraft.
-In September 2010, delivery of the Boeing 747-8 freighter was further postponed to mid 2011.
+Wind tunnel tests and load tests started in 2006.
+In November 2008, Boeing announced delays to the delivery schedule with delivery of the first freighter variant moved from late 2009 to the third quarter of 2010 and delivery of the intercontinental passenger variant moved from late 2010 to the second quarter of 2011.

-The first 747-8 Intercontinental was rolled out in February 2011 at Boeing's factory in Everett, Washington.
+The first 747-8 intercontinental was rolled out in February 2011 at Boeing’s factory in Everett, Washington.

 The 747-8 VIP variant of the 747-8 intercontinental passenger aircraft was first announced in October 2006, although a contract was placed months earlier by the launch customer, the government of Qatar, in May 2006.

-By December 2009, orders had been placed for 74 freighters for: launch customer Cargolux based in Luxembourg (13 aircraft), Cathay Pacific (ten), Dubai Aerospace (15), Nippon Cargo Airlines (14), Atlas Air (12), Korean Air (five) and Volga-Dnepr (five).
+By December 2009, orders had been placed for 74 freighters for: launch customer Cargolux based in Luxembourg (13 aircraft), Cathay Pacific (ten), Dubai Aerospace (15), Nippon Cargo Airlines (14), Atlas Air (nine), Korean Air (five) and Volga-Dnepr (five).

 In January 2011, Guggenheim Aviation Partners cancelled its order for four Boeing 747-8 freighters due to delay in deliveries.